✕ Designing a Music App ✕

 "Tunesta" is a music app designed for the education and training of the jazz clarinet.
-It is a music player and sheet music provider combined and uses “gamification” and social techniques to encourage and engage kids to discover more about the jazz clarinet.
+It is a music player and sheet music provider combined and uses “gamification” and social techniques to encourage and engage kids to discover more about the clarinet.
 The app also includes audio examples.

 Visibility of Systems - clearly explains to the user what is happening and what they will be able to do on the app.

 Regular Rhythm - Using image and text to create balance and rhythm.

 Invariance - Icons show invariance.
 They are simplified versions of objects but are still easily recognizable.